 We would likely need some guidelines and guardrails in place, as well as more voices from those being impacted by the projects at the table.
 But it would be great if we could put a portion of investment capital to work in a way that helped solve some of the systematic issues that lead to poverty and inequality.

 As a society (the whole darn world “society”), we’ve tasked governments and not-profits with fixing the biggest and nastiest of our problems.
 Governments certainly have access to a large pool of resources but they’re constrained by their own set of limitations and are out of scope for today’s discussion.
 For now, let’s focus on what we give to non-profits and what we expect from them in return.

 In 2016, non-profits received $390.05 billion in donations, which represents 2.1% of gross domestic product.
 That sounds like a lot, but compare that to the $12 trillion in revenues earned by the Fortune 500 companies (the 500 largest companies in the US) in the same year.
 The $12 trillion figure includes revenue from abroad, while the donations include only US revenue, so that distorts figures to a degree.
-It still, however, represents the funding available to each of the entity classes to invest in achieving their respective missions.
-In 2016, non profits in the United States received just 3.25% of the revenue earned by for profit companies.
+It still, however, represents the funding available to each of the entity classes to invest in achieving their respective missions and non-profits can and do have global reach.
+In 2016,

 Understandably, payments to the Fortune 500 are generally in exchange for some good or service whereas we often recover nothing tangible in return from a charitable contribution.
 Additionally, a large portion of the Fortune 500 revenue comes from buying things we need, but much of it also derives from buying things we want (and definitely don’t need).